AlfredoQT/2DEngine/README.md

-# 2D Engine
+# Alfi Engine

-The beginning of something great!
-For now, just using SDL for input and rendering
+It will become a simple 3D engine in a near future, for now just a simple 2D engine using SDL.